Select Model

 Reinforcement is visible at the tip of the toe and along the tongue, although visual bulk is avoided.
 All-new air max en badges appear on spine, taking after the Air Max Plus' Tuned Air symbol.

-Enjoy detailed shots of the upcoming Air Max En-cushioned sneaker ahead—courtesy of JD Sports.
-Stay tuned for official photos and firm Nike.com release details.
+Enjoy detailed shots of the Air Max Phoenix sneaker ahead—courtesy of JD Sports.
+Stay tuned for official photos and firm Nike.com release details, and shop the "Game Royal" pair right now via Foot Locker for $155.

 For more from the Swoosh conglomerate, check out the debut LEGO® x Nike Collection, which includes block sets, sneakers, apparel, and more.